clarkt3/llm-prompts/README.md

     What should a career coach do?
     '''

-    # GPT-4o Response:
+    # Response GPT-4o:

     '''
     A career coach plays a vital role in helping individuals navigate their professional journeys.
     Their responsibilities include:

     1. Assessment and Goal Setting**: They help clients identify their strengths, weaknesses, interests, and values.
 They also assist in setting realistic career goals based on this self-assessment.